drabhishekkumar/Stemphylium-lucomagnoense-transcriptomics/README.md

-denovo transcriptomics of narine Stemphylium lucomagnoense
+denovo transcriptomics of marine Stemphylium lucomagnoense
 ----------------------------------------------------------------------------------------------------------------------------
 We have provided assembled transcriptomic sequences of marine Stemphylium lucomagnoense.